-The Department of Economics submitted applications to change the CIP codes for the BA and BS majors.
-The applications were recently approved and Economics is now designated as a science, technology, engineering and mathematics (STEM) discipline.
+The Department of Economics submitted applications to change the Classification of Instructional Programs (CIP) codes for the Bachelor of Arts and Bachelor of Science majors.
+The applications were approved and Economics is designated as a Science, Technology, Engineering and Mathematics (STEM) discipline.

-The change in CIP codes is effective Autumn 2020.
+This change of CIP codes was effective Autumn 2020.

-- New code: 45.0603 Econometrics and Quantitative Economics — A program that focuses on the systematic study of mathematical and statistical analysis of economic phenomena and problems.
+- Current CIP code: 45.0603 Econometrics and Quantitative Economics — A program that focuses on the systematic study of mathematical and statistical analysis of economic phenomena and problems.
 Includes instruction in economic statistics, optimization theory, cost/benefit analysis, price theory, economic modeling, and economic forecasting and evaluation.

-2. Why was the change requested?
-The requested CIP code change to 45.0603 Econometrics & Quantitative Economics, a STEM designation, reflects our long-established focus on quantitative and technical economic training.
+2. Why did this change occur?
+The requested CIP code change to "45.0603 Econometrics & Quantitative Economics", a STEM designation, reflects our long-established focus on quantitative and technical economic training.
 The field of economics has generally evolved to emphasize technical and quantitative methods and arguments.
 As our curriculum has evolved to reflect these changes, a change in the STEM designation of our undergraduate programs is appropriate.

 The curriculum’s content is scientifically rigorous, using mathematical techniques and reasoning both in the development of theoretical economic models – using game theory and calculus - and in answering empirical questions with methods from statistics, econometrics and data science.
 In addition, in 2013 we added an econometrics requirement to the BA major, ECON 382, as we feel this skill set is necessary to keep in line with our peer institutions and our belief that all economics majors should be familiar with elementary regression techniques.